msabrishami/isc-website-mjhp/services.md

 ## Amazon Prime

-As a student, you can sign up for a 6-month trial of Amazon Prime (using your .edu email address) which includes 2-day shipping on most of the items, access to Amazon Prime Now (2-hour delivery for groceries), access to hundreds of movies and tv series on Prime Video, and lots of other benefits.
+As a student, you can sign up for a 6-month trial of Amazon Prime (using your .edu email address) which includes 2-day shipping on most of the items, access to Amazon Prime Now (2 hour delivery for groceries), access to hundreds of movies and tv series on Prime Video, and lots of other benefits.
 All you have to do is to check out [here](https://www.amazon.com/Amazon-Student/b?ie=UTF8&node=668781011), and follow the instructions.

 ## Spotify Student